 This hot chocolate only requires a few simple dairy-free pantry staples.
 It's probably the best part about this recipe!
 You can go from craving to a warm cup in hand in no time!

-- Cacao Powder - used to add the chocolate flavor.
+- Cacao Powder - Used to add the chocolate flavor.
 Make sure to use high-quality cacao powder.
 This one is my favorite and provides some serious dark chocolate flavor.

-- Nut Butter - this is what ensures a super creamy texture.
+- Nut butter - This is what ensures a super creamy texture.
 Any nut butter will work, just make sure it's the creamy-style.